 - 13th Annual “Comcast Cares Day”

 - This year’s theme is: Make Change Happen!
 "Comcast Cares Day" is the nation’s largest single-day corporate …read more...

 - All Events »

 Variety Philadelphia Receives $20,000 Grant From Comcast Foundation

-Variety – The Children’s Charity of Greater Philadelphia has been granted $20,000 to purchase tablet computers and applications for use in their Direct Care for Kids program.
+Variety – The Children’s Charity of Greater Philadelphia was granted $20,000 to purchase tablet computers and applications for use in their Direct Care for Kids program.

 Variety’s “Direct Care for Kids” program provides special needs children with durable medical equipment such as wheelchairs, walkers, braces and therapeutic bicycles at no cost to the families.

 Through this grant, Variety will partner with Temple University’s Institute on Disabilities to provide training sessions for tablet recipients, specifically children with special needs in low income communities.